-It is often said that the best camera is the one with you.
+It is often said that the best camera is the one with you, and it is no wonder as 91% of colleges grads own a smartphone and as we all know it is a great gadget to take photos on wherever you are.
 This is never truer than when your baby takes those long awaited but unpredictable first steps.
 And there’s way too much baby stuff to carry without having to carry around your camera equipment into a diaper bag, just in case.

 Top 10 Ways to Capture those Unplanned Moments with your Smartphone